 Section 7.
-Warranties, Disclaimers, and Limitation of Liability
+Warranties, Disclaimers and Limitation of Liability

 - Warranty.
-Unless otherwise provided in an applicable Offer Description, Cisco warrants that it provides the Cloud Service in accordance with the Offer Description using commercially reasonable skill and care.
-Upon prompt notification by You of Cisco’s breach of this warranty, to the extent permitted by applicable law, Your sole and exclusive remedy is, at our option, either repair or replacement of the Cloud Service or a refund of the fees paid to Cisco for the period in which the Cloud Service did not materially comply.
-Except as expressly stated in this Section 7(a), to the extent allowed by applicable law, Cisco: (i) expressly disclaims all warranties and conditions of any kind, express or implied, including without limitation any warranty, condition or other implied term as to merchantability, or fitness for a particular purpose or non-infringement; and (ii) makes no warranty or representation that: (1) the Cloud Service will be uninterrupted, completely secure, error-free, or free of viruses; or (2) the Cloud Service will meet Your business requirements or operate with Your existing systems.
+Unless otherwise provided in an applicable Offer Description, Cisco warrants that it will use commercially reasonable skill and care to provide the Cloud Service in accordance with the Offer Description (including any applicable service level agreement/objective).
+Upon Your prompt written notification to the Approved Source of Cisco’s possible breach of this warranty, to the extent permitted by applicable law, Your sole and exclusive remedy is, at our option, either repair or replacement of the Cloud Service or a refund of the fees paid to Cisco for the period in which the Cloud Service did not comply, inclusive of any fees paid under an applicable service level agreement/objective.

 - Limitation of Liability.
-Except for any amounts due to Cisco for the Cloud Service, either party’s liability for claims related to, or arising out of, this Agreement, Your Order, or the Cloud Service, shall not exceed, in the aggregate, the fees paid to Cisco for the Cloud Service in the twelve (12) months preceding the last event giving rise to the liability.
-In no event will either party be liable for (i) indirect, incidental, exemplary, special or consequential damages; (ii) loss or corruption of data or interrupted or loss of business; or (iii) loss of revenues, profits, goodwill or anticipated sales or savings.
+Except for any amounts due to Cisco for the Cloud Service, either party’s liability for claims related to, or arising out of Your use of the Cloud Service, shall not exceed, in the aggregate, the total fees attributable to the 12 month period before the initial claim and paid or payable to the Approved Source under the applicable Order.
+In no event will either party be liable for: (i) indirect, incidental, exemplary, special or consequential damages; (ii) loss or corruption of data or interrupted or loss of business; or (iii) loss of revenues, profits, goodwill or anticipated sales or savings.
 This limitation of liability applies whether the claims are in warranty, contract, tort, infringement, or otherwise, even if either party has been advised of the possibility of such damages.
 Nothing in this Section 7 limits or excludes any liability that cannot be limited or excluded under applicable law.
 This limitation of liability is cumulative and not per incident.

 Section 8.
 Term and Termination

-- Term.The initial term of a Cloud Service starts on the date the Cloud Service is available for Your use and lasts for the period stated in the Order.
+- Term.The initial term of the Cloud Service starts on the date the Cloud Service is made available for Your use and continues until the end of the term stated in the Order.

 - End-of-Life.
-Cisco reserves the right to end-of-life (EOL) the Cloud Service three (3) years after the end-of-sale date.
-If You prepaid the fee for the Cloud Service which is subject to EOL, Cisco will use commercially reasonable efforts to transition You to a substantially similar Cloud Service.
-If Cisco does not have a substantially similar Cloud Service, then Cisco will credit You any unused portion of the prepaid fee for such Cloud Service, calculated from the last date the Cloud Service is available.
+Cisco reserves the right to end-of-life ("EOL") the Cloud Service by providing prior written notice on Cisco.com.
+If You or Your Approved Source prepaid the fee for the Cloud Service and it becomes subject to EOL before the expiration of Your then-current term, Cisco will use commercially reasonable efforts to transition You to a substantially similar Cloud Service.
+If Cisco does not have a substantially similar Cloud Service, then Cisco will credit You any unused portion of the prepaid fee for such Cloud Service, calculated from the last date the EOL Cloud Service is available to the last date of Your then-current term for that Cloud Service.
 Such credit can be applied towards the future purchase of Cisco products.

 Section 9.
 General Provisions